mheap/nexmo-developer/_extend/google-ccml-Integration.md

 ## High-level Overview

-- Customer calls Contact Center number (Nexmo Virtual Number).
+- Customer calls the Contact Center number (a Vonage number).
-- Conference created using Nexmo Voice API and connected to Google CC AI via a Google Virtual Number.
+- A conference is created using the Voice API and is connected to Google CC AI via a Google Virtual Number.
 - Application looks up incoming customer number to see if it exists in the CRM file, if a match is found pulls the Customer record.
 - Customer interacts with Dialogflow Intents providing greeting, responses and failovers.
 Google CC AI is also queried to access KB and FAQ content as well as conversation saved for transcription.
 - If transfer requested by the Customer based on a specific intent, Dialogflow will transfer Customer to new conference in order to talk to a live agent.